CompanyAbout UsOur StoryThe TeamContact UsAusmed for TeamsHelp and FAQsAusmed BrandMake a Content Suggestion

 4:30pm - Close of Day One of Seminar

 9:00am - Commencement of Day Two

-In order to minimise the effects of disruptive behaviour on the patient, staff and the organisation, it is essential that effective action is taken quickly.
-Not acknowledging or dealing with disruptive behaviours can have far reaching effects, including poor morale, staff turnover and negative impacts on quality of care.
+In order to minimise the effects of disruptive behaviour on the patient, staff, and the organisation, it is essential that action is taken quickly and effectively.
+Not acknowledging or dealing with disruptive behaviours can have far-reaching effects, including poor morale, staff turnover, and negative impacts on quality of care.
+We will look at:

 10:30am - Morning Tea

 Communication skills are essential for establishing positive relationships.
 In order to communicate effectively, it is essential to have a knowledge of the processes of communication, how to analyse it, and how to improve.
 Communication barriers or breakdowns are not always evident, and the reasons for them can be challenging to determine.
 Poor communication can have negative impacts on behaviour and people's responses during times of stress.
 Topics include:

 12:00pm - Lunch and Networking